IBM/universal-connectors/README.md

 4. Sending native audit logs to the universal connector, using either a push or pull workflow.

-5. Configuring the universal connector to read the native audit logs
+5. Configuring the universal connector to read the native audit logs.

 More detailed information about the workflow for GDP can be found [here](docs/uc_config_gdp.md).